aishpant/site-source/content/blog/attr-doc.md

 In summary:

-* Reflects kernel's internal device model
+* The `sysfs` reflects the kernel's internal device model.
-* Not real files!
+* It lives in memory.
-* Lives in memory
+* What you see is not real files!
+They don't exist on your disk.
 * Subsystems like class, bus, block etc are just grouping of devices by connection to bus type, functionality, device type etc.
-* Redundancy is avoided by using symlinks
+* Redundancy is avoided by using symlinks.
 * This ABI is huge!
 Which also makes it difficult to maintain :-(

 ```bash